Yahweasel/nonlocal-forage/README.md

 [server/google-code-server.jss](server/google-code-server.jss).

 Login is performed through `oauth2-login.html`, which must be present next to your web app.
 It is opened in a popup window for initial login.
+It also must be a valid redirect URI for your Google API project.

 To create an instance, use the driver name `"googleDrive"`, and include a `googleDrive` field in the options as an object with the `apiKey` and